qingdahu/EEB282homework4/README.md

 BUSCO.py -c ${NSLOTS} -i ${QRY} -m ${INPUTTYPE} -o $(basename ${QRY} ${MYEXT})_${MYLIB}${SPTAG} ${OPTIONS}
 ```

-The results not completed.
+The results were not completed.
 I misread the instructions for this question and didn't submit the job until it was too late.